OSHistory/histgeodata/README.md

 ### Cshapes

-A dataset of the changing world borders at high resolution.
-Available to [download](https://icr.ethz.ch/data/cshapes/) or - if your are interested - in particular point in time, the data is accessible thŕough a [web application](https://cshapes.ethz.ch/) using a slider widget.
+A dataset of the changing world borders (1886 to present) at medium resolution.
+Available to [download](https://icr.ethz.ch/data/cshapes/) or - if your are interested in particular point in time - accessible thŕough a [web application](https://cshapes.ethz.ch/) using a slider widget.

 ### European Borders 1938-1944